TommyP702/TanPham/README.md

 ## Objective

 My passion for cybersecurity drives me to pursue a role as a Analyst in a Security Operations Center (SOC).
-I am continuously honing my skills and expanding my knowledge in this field, and I am eager to contribute to a dynamic team.
+I am continuously honing my skills and expanding my knowledge in this field.
 Thank you for taking the time to read my profile! =)

 ## Skills
-[Provide skills and associated project.
-Make sure to hyperlink the project - Remove this afterwards]]

 | Skill                                         | Associated Project         |
 |------------------------------------------------|----------------------------|